HParklab/IFUM/README.md

 **Prerequisites:**

-1.  **NVIDIA GPU:**  Ensure your system has a compatible NVIDIA GPU and the drivers are correctly installed.
+1.  **NVIDIA GPU:**  Ensure your system has atleast 24GB RAM and a compatible NVIDIA GPU with atleast 16GB GRAM and the drivers are correctly installed.
 Verify with:

     ```bash
     nvidia-smi